AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	package: 'NeuralNetwork'
 ```

 We define a neural network simply as a container of layers.
-We also add an `errors` instance variable that will be useful to trace the error during a learning phase.
+We also add an `errors` instance variable that will be useful to trace the evolution of error during the learning phase.

 The initialization of a network is done through the method `initialize`:
 ```Smalltalk